 While my two days in Coolangatta allowed me a taste of the Gold Coast, I think this place is a great stopover if you plan a longer East Coast Trip to Australia.
 Walking along its beautiful beaches, watching surfers catching waves and taking photos of stunning Surfer’s Paradise on the horizon created long-lasting memories and the wish to revisit.

 Where to Stay in Coolangatta

-First published in 2013, last updated in April 2021
+First published in 2013, last updated in Jan 2023

-If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below.
+If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel, book your tours, accommodation, and rental car, or purchase my book using the links below.
 Thank you!